starius/ScPrime/modules/renter/contractor/README.md

 The Persistence subsystem is used to persist Contractor data across sessions.
-Currently it uses the Sia persist package.
+Currently it uses the ScPrime persist package.
 Prior to v1.3.0 the persistence subsystem used a journal system which is no longer used.
 If, on startup, this old journal system is found, the Contractor will convert it into the new Persistence subsystem.